pwa-builder/PWABuilder/docs/builder/token-promotion.md

 # Free Microsoft Developer Account Promotion

 For a limited time, PWABuilder is offering free Microsoft Store Developer accounts (normally $19) to individual developers who have a progressive web app that meets specific requirements.
-With a Microsoft Developer account, you can deploy your progressive web app to the Microsoft Store, extending your app's reach to millions of users on Windows.
+With a Microsoft Sore Developer account, you can deploy your progressive web app to the Microsoft Store, extending your app's reach to millions of users on Windows.

 ## Requirements